 3. Invest in employee recognition programs

-Having effective employee appreciation and recognition programs in place can help enhance the efficiency of performance assessment and management systems quite significantly.
+An effective employee appreciation and recognition programs can help make the performance management process more effective.
 By recognizing and rewarding the efforts and achievements of their employees, start-ups can drive both engagement and performance continuously.

-Contrary to popular belief, most startup employees are well aware of the limited resources with which the organization is operating and feel satisfied even upon receiving a simple note of thanks or a word of praise from their superiors.
-These simple initiatives can positively impact employee performance and engagement.
+Given the limited resources, startup employees often feel satisfied with a simple note of thanks or praise from their superiors.
+Even, these simple gestures can positively impact employee performance and engagement.

 4. Giving and seeking regular feedback

-Providing regular feedback to employees and receiving the same from them can help in developing a more transparent performance assessment and management process.
+Regular two-way feedback can help in developing a more transparent performance assessment and management process.
 Regular feedback from their superiors can help in personal and professional growth and development of the employees.

-At the same time giving feedback to their superiors provides them with an opportunity to express their opinions and ideas for the timely achievement of business goals.
+Giving feedback to superiors provides them with an opportunity to express their opinions and ideas.
 Two-way feedback can also help reinforce positive behavior and build a work culture based on mutual cooperation and coordination.

 5. Ensure proper documentation

-Documenting the various aspects of performance appraisal adds to the credibility of the process and makes it more acceptable for the employees.
-In addition, proper documentation also makes it easier for start-ups to monitor larger trends in employee performance over a given time period.
+Documenting the performance appraisal adds to the credibility of the process and makes it more acceptable to the employees.
+In addition, proper documentation also makes it easier for start-ups to detect trends in employee performance over time.

 At the same time, it enables start-ups managers to track and communicate performance changes and developmental needs over time.
-Even though documentation might seem like an administrative overhead, it is necessary for ensuring greater effectiveness of the performance management process.
+Even though documentation might seem like an administrative overhead, it is necessary for ensure effectiveness of the performance management process.

-Developing an efficient performance management process keeping the above tips in mind can help start-ups set clear direction, build greater commitment and higher levels of performance from employees.
+Developing effective performance management process can help start-ups set clear expectations, build greater commitment and higher performance from their employees.